Glycoside hydrolase family 14

 In molecular biology, Glycoside hydrolase family 14 is a family of glycoside hydrolases.

 Glycoside hydrolases EC 3.2.1. are a widespread group of enzymes that hydrolyse the glycosidic bond between two or more carbohydrates, or between a carbohydrate and a non-carbohydrate moiety.
 A classification system for glycoside hydrolases, based on sequence similarity, has led to the definition of >100 different families.
 This classification is available on the CAZy web site, and also discussed at CAZypedia, an online encyclopedia of carbohydrate active enzymes.

 Glycoside hydrolase family 14 CAZY GH_14 comprises enzymes with only one known activity; beta-amylase (EC 3.2.1.2).
 A Glu residue has been proposed as a catalytic residue, but it is not known if it is the nucleophile or the proton donor.
 Beta-amylase is an enzyme that hydrolyzes 1,4-alpha-glucosidic linkages in starch-type polysaccharide substrates so as to remove successive maltose units from the non-reducing ends of the chains.
 Beta-amylase is present in certain bacteria as well as in plants.

 Three highly conserved sequence regions are found in all known beta-amylases.
 The first of these regions is located in the N-terminal section of the enzymes and contains an aspartate which is known to be involved in the catalytic mechanism.
 The second, located in a more central location, is centred on a glutamate which is also involved in the catalytic mechanism.

-The 3D structure of a complex of soybean beta-amylase with an inhibitor (alpha-cyclodextrin) has been determined to 3.0A resolution by X-ray diffraction.
+The 3D structure of a complex of soybean beta-amylase with an inhibitor (alpha-cyclodextrin) has been determined to 3.0 Å resolution by X-ray diffraction.
 The enzyme folds into large and small domains: the large domain has a (beta alpha)8 super-secondary structural core, while the smaller is formed from two long loops extending from the beta-3 and beta-4 strands of the (beta alpha)8 fold.
 The interface of the two domains, together with shorter loops from the (beta alpha)8 core, form a deep cleft, in which the inhibitor binds.
 Two maltose molecules also bind in the cleft, one sharing a binding site with alpha-cyclodextrin, and the other sitting more deeply in the cleft.